bespoke-silicon-group/bsg_manycore/README.md

 The tile based architecture is designed for computing efficiency, scalability and generality.
 The two main components are:

-* **Computing Node:** Purpose-designed RISC compatible core runs at 1.4GHz@16nm, but nodes also can be any other accelerators.
+* **Computing Node:** Purpose-designed high-performance core runs at 1.4GHz@16nm, but nodes also can be any other accelerators.
 * **Mesh or Ruche Network  :** Dimension ordered, single flit network with inter-nodes synchronization primitives (mutex, barrier etc.)

 Without any custom circuits, a 16nm prototype chip with 16x31 tiles on a 4.5x3.4 mm^2 die space achieves **812,350**